 Update: I forgot Louchie Lou and Michie One’s Rich Girl!
 How could I?
 HOW.
 COULD.
 I?
 I’m off to give myself a thorough telling off.

 If that makes you want to head off to listen to the Gwen Stefani version.
 Don’t.
 Go and listen to Hollaback Girl instead.
-That shit’s bananas.
-B. A. N. A. N. A. S.
+That sh*t’s bananas.
+B. A. N. A. N. A. S. (Yes, that is a lyric quote!)

 Update 2 (March 2017): If you run a Jewish book festival and fancy a talk on Hatikvah – its history and what it says about Israel’s past and future, get in touch.
 I did one this month for Milim, Leeds’ Jewish Book Festival, and it went really well, so I’d happily do it again.